We are the only all-girls College in the Macarthur area.

 Science, Technology, Engineering and Mathematics

 STEM (Science, Technology, Engineering and Mathematics) is an over-arching approach to teaching that increases student interest in STEM-related fields and improves students’ problem-solving and critical analysis skills.
-St Patrick’s College Girls School has a long tradition of cross-disciplinary programs of study, and STEM continues to have a strong focus in the curriculum.
+St Patrick’s College for Girls has a long tradition of cross-disciplinary programs of study, and STEM continues to have a strong focus in the curriculum.
 This focus aligns to Australia’s National STEM school Education Strategy that sets two key goals for STEM education:

 St Patrick’s College sets high expectations for all students to engage with STEM subjects.
 Science and mathematics are a mandatory components of the curriculum from Years 7 to 10 and are selected as elective subjects in Years 11 and 12.
 Technology is compulsory in Years 7 and 8 and is selected as an elective subject in Years 9 to 12.